awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 ```

 CATALOG\_ROLE '*catalog\-role\-arn\-string*'
 The Amazon Resource Name \(ARN\) for an IAM role that your cluster uses for authentication and authorization for the data catalog\.
 If CATALOG\_ROLE isn't specified, Amazon Redshift uses the specified IAM\_ROLE\.
-The catalog role must have permission to access the data catalog in AWS Glue or Athena\.
+The catalog role must have permission to access the Data Catalog in AWS Glue or Athena\.
 For more information, see [IAM Policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
 The following shows the syntax for the CATALOG\_ROLE parameter string for a single ARN\.

 ```
 CATALOG_ROLE 'arn:aws:iam::<aws-account-id>:role/<catalog-role>'